caro46/Tetraploid_project/canu_assembly.md

 It looks like it is only a memory/theads issue.
 Need probably to specify that for every step.
 For now trying `Change merylMemory and/or merylThreads`.
 But then if it seems to only be a RAM issues, can increase more.
 For now, trying with `maxMemory=64 maxThreads=2 merylMemory=64 merylThreads=2`.

+So I think we are ready for a long run now, set for `#SBATCH --time=7-00:00:00`.
+Need to regularly check on the space used when the job will be running (submitted on Feb.2/2018).

 # Falcon

 ## Some information